malcolmlett/malcolmlett.github.io/Cooperative-Competitive-Systems.md

 ## Attention

-Plays into distributed WM, by enabling components to hold multiple items within their internal state, but attention selecting
+Plays into distributed WM, by enabling components to hold multiple items within their internal state, but only working on one or two at a time.

+Plays into priming to avoid unnecessary reevalutions.

+Reevaluations of attention triggered by predictive errors encountered between bottom-up and top-down attentional pressures.
+Consistent with ART.

 ## Conscious Feedback